Abstract

 An agentic planner

-A natural-language instruction is decomposed into atomic tasks; a VLM emits pelvis-frame waypoints from RGB-D, a tracker produces $(v_x, v_y, \omega_z)$, and a skill selector sets $z$ and wrist targets $p_{R/L}^P$.
-The 10-D stream feeds the controller at 50 Hz, tracked on hardware at 500 Hz.
+A natural-language instruction is split into atomic tasks; a VLM emits pelvis-frame waypoints from RGB-D, a tracker yields $(v_x, v_y, \omega_z)$, and a skill selector sets $z$ and wrist targets.
+The 10-D stream drives the controller at 50 Hz on hardware — anything that emits it works, classical, agentic, or a VLA.

 Task rollouts